Ginger Thorax-Back Compress

 - After several applications, the skin may become dry and itching may occur.
 It is then recommended to treat the skin with slightly oily ointments or lotions – but with a time delay, not immediately after the application.

-- 1 teaspoon ginger powder in a bowl
+- 1 tablespoon full of ginger powder in a bowl

 - 2 safety pins

 - Intermediate cloth (slightly larger than the substance cloth) so that the moisture of the substance cloth does not get into the outer cloth.